grafana/grafana/public/app/plugins/datasource/grafana-testdata-datasource/README.md

 This data source is used for testing and development of Grafana.
 Generates test data in different forms.

-Grafana ships with **built in** support for TestData.
+Grafana ships with _built-in_ support for TestData.
 You just have to add it as a data source and you will be ready to build dashboards.

 Read more about it here: